Alice Atherton: Personal

 (b.
 September 30, 1876).
 Both were born in London, England.
 Daisy starred in The Torch-Bearers and other theatrical productions on Broadway.
 She also played roles in the first “talkies” during the 1920s, known as Vitaphone Varieties.

 Her sister Lavinia Hogan, also had a successful career on the stage both sides of the Atlantic, and was known as Venie Atherton, who continued her own career on stage until 1926.

 Death

 She died on February 4, 1899, at her apartment within the Hotel Audubon in New York City of pneumonia.
 The New York Times announced the location of the Church Service.

-Her obituaries were extensive and on February 5, 1899, the Chicago Tribune marked her passing, describing her as an actress of merit:
+Her obituaries were extensive and on February 5, 1899, the Chicago Tribune marked her death, describing her as an actress of merit: